SINTEF/rewts/README.md

 ### Hyperparameter Optimization

 Hyperparameter optimization as described in the paper can be done by making a config file at [configs/hparams_search](configs/hparams_search), and using this with the [src/train_hopt.py](src/train_hopt.py) python script.
-An example of hyperparamter optimization for global models can be run with:
+An example of hyperparameter optimization for global models can be run with:

 ```bash
 python src/train_hopt.py hparams_search=electricity_elastic_net